AdrianBednarczyk/SanFrancisco_Crashes_Analysis/SQL Queries/BusinessAnalyticsResults.md

 **SQL Results:**
 <img width="352" height="411" alt="image" src="https://github.com/user-attachments/assets/4575de35-87d8-4a10-bb28-f3be87369892" />

+**Conclusions:**

+Friday is the most recurring "top-ranked" day for accidents, especially in recent years.
+It held the #1 ranking in:

+Recent Period: 2024, 2025

+Friday appears to be the most consistently dangerous day, likely due to increased traffic volume from commuters returning home and people starting weekend travel.
 ________________________________________

 ## 3. What are the top 3 times of day with the highest number of injuries and how has their ranking changed over time?